vlinderco/vlinderco.github.io/resources.md

 -	84 page manual with evidence-led guidance using research from a range of disciplines
 -	1 page guidance sheet with inform prompts to be photocopied from the manual
 -	Evaluation tool to use at the start and end of interventions

+> "I got more in that tightrope in one session than I’d done in 10 weeks"
+> <small>Wandsworth Locality Youth Work Manager (working with CSE and gangs)</small>

+> "What a can of worms (information) in 10 years I have not managed to gain so much info in one session using such an effective assessment tool.
+Wow….."
+> <small>Bail and Remand Officer in Hammersmith and Fulham</small>

+> "They can see what's going wrong and the patterns...They can identify better choices...It's visual and they get it."
+> <small>Feedback from young people and workers in Wandsworth</small>

+> "They have been able to identify intentions and motivations which they hadn't previously."
+> <small>Practitioner in Lambeth Youth Offending Service</small>

 Supporting current approaches of trauma informed practice, Signs of Safety®, GoodLives, Desistance Theory and Motivational Interviewing the toolkit is based on an analogy that being a teenager can be like walking on a Tightrope and supports an open discussion to reflect on key areas within assessments and plans: